 We are hoping soon to have a blood test available that will measure antibodies against COVID-19.
 This will provide some information about a person’s previous exposure to this virus.
 With further study of people who have these antibodies, we will also learn whether their presence correlates with protection against infection.
 This will take some time to get answers but would be a major advance and would allow us to know who is at risk and who is not.
 This knowledge would greatly inform our processes and how we manage patients in our facilities in the future.

 Read our Testing FAQ

-Currently, there aren’t prescriptions or over-the-counter medicines that have been proven effective for specifically treating COVID-19, but medication trials are underway.
-There is no vaccine yet for COVID-19, but researchers are working as quickly as possible to achieve this goal.
+There aren’t prescriptions or over-the-counter medicines that have been proven effective for specifically treating COVID-19, but medication trials are underway.

 For cleaning use:

 - Most common EPA-registered household disinfectants should be effective.

 - Alcohol solutions with at least 70% alcohol

 - Diluted bleach: 1 tsp bleach, 1 cup of water